 - They need to make arrangements to go to a family member’s funeral

 - They need to spend time caring for a family member who is incapacitated due to a mental or physical illness, pregnancy, childbirth or an injury

 - They need to assist a family member who is in the process of receiving medical, dental, or optical examination or treatment

-The OPM also states that an employee can take off up to 3 workdays to make arrangements for or to attend the funeral of an immediate family member who has died as a result of serving as a member of the Armed Forces in a combat zone.
-The 3 days do not necessarily have to be consecutive.
+The OPM also states that an employee can take off up to three workdays to make arrangements for or to attend the funeral of an immediate family member who has died as a result of serving as a member of the Armed Forces in a combat zone.
+The three days do not necessarily have to be consecutive.